EdvinNyberg/ACM_Edvin/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+The ansible debug gives us a feedback on what we're doing, and when we want it to say something.
+Also, you can alter the module to give us feedback based on criterias, just like if-statements in Python.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+So Ansible_facts is like a dictionary within Ansible, and when you run your server it gathers their hardware and software informations, and the results is saved in ansible_facts after ansible_gather has done its magic

 ## QUESTION C